and-rewsmith/ml-explorations/03-simple-snn-stdp/README.md

-Two things:
+Concepts:
 1. Simple STDP example
-3. Take above and apply to MNIST
+2. Take above and apply to MNIST
-2. MNIST with recurrent layers
+3. MNIST with recurrent layers

 References: